Updated: August 28, 2021

 Visitors have found Wytheville to be more than the average stopover destination.
-Its irresistible personality shines in one-of-a-kind ways.
+Its irresistible personality shines in so many one-of-a-kind ways.

 In the early 20th century, as northerners found their way to Florida and Interstate travel blossomed, Wytheville became a convenient stopping point for travelers.